|

 - Regulation E Part II--Pitfalls

-Can you require your account holder to put the dispute in writing before you begin your investigation?
-Can you require a police report?
-Can you refuse to investigate common disputes like payday loans?
-During this session we will talk about the pitfalls of old school thinking.
+- Can you require your account holder to put the dispute in writing before you begin your investigation?

 - Common Errors on CTRs